Grandparents rights in Scotland

 Nothing is more valuable to a family than a child but unfortunately, when the family unit falls apart the children are affected the most.
 In these scenarios Grandparents often play an important role in ensuring the family unit remains intact.

+There are circumstances in Scottish law where Grandparents can be awarded residency of their grandchildren or contact to them.
 However, Grandparents do not have automatic rights in Scotland to see their grandchildren.
+Contact us for more information

 The automatic parental rights remain with the mother and father in Scotland with these rights being protected by the Children (Scotland) Act 1995.
 This rule is not absolute however, and can be deviated from where necessary.